Lear Corporation research snapshot

 Industry trend

 Automotive is undergoing a structural shift toward electrification, software-defined vehicles, and global production realignment.
-Lear benefits from increasing E-Systems content per vehicle, especially electrical distribution and power management, but faces risk from uncertain EV adoption rates and OEM in-sourcing of select technologies.
+Lear benefits from increasing E-Systems content per vehicle, especially electrical distribution and power management, but faces risk from uncertain EV adoption rates, China demand weakness, and OEM in-sourcing of select technologies.

 Valuation and margin of safety

-The $131.35 price equals 13.14x TTM EPS of $10.00 and 10.72x TTM free cash flow per share.
-The forward P/E of ~9x already prices in modest expectations.
+The $130.64 price equals about 12.25x TTM EPS of $10.67 and roughly 7.6x TTM free cash flow per share of $17.22.
+The forward P/E of about 8.3x already prices in strong earnings growth.
 Margin of safety depends on whether Lear's backlog wins and content growth can sustain mid-cycle earnings through the next automotive cycle downturn.

 Source-backed data